Julflips/map-printer-addon/README.md

 The bot will build the map line by line.
 It calculates the maximum area he can cover with carpets using the free slots he has available and restocks accordingly.
 When one color is empty he dumps the remaining carpets into the DumpChest and the cycle repeats.

 ### Create Map Item
 When the map is finished the bot grabs an empty map and glass pane from the MapMaterialChest and walks a small circle in the center to fill it.
 Depending on your render distance this step might be unnecessary.
-After storing the map the map will be reset and the bot starts anew.
+After storing the map the bot will trigger the reset and start with the next nbt file.